phil-opp/blog_os/blog/content/second-edition/posts/11-allocator-designs/index.md

 unsafe impl GlobalAlloc for spin::Mutex<BumpAllocator> {…}
 ```

-Unfortunatly, the Rust compiler does not permit trait implementations for types defined in other crates:
+Unfortunatly, this still doesn't work because the Rust compiler does not permit trait implementations for types defined in other crates:

 ```
 error[E0117]: only traits defined in the current crate can be implemented for arbitrary types